axieinfinity/ronin-documentation/docs/node-operators/mainnet/non-validator.md

   * 6-core CPU
   * 25 GB RAM
   * 700 GB high-speed SSD

+These hardware requirements are rough guidelines, and each node operator should monitor their node to ensure good performance for the intended task.
+The size of your node will also grow over time.

 ## Install the node
 1. Set up directories: